breatheco-de/exercise-family-static-api/README.md

 # Family Static API
 <!-- endhide -->

 The Jackson Family needs a static API!
-We need to build the *data structures* and create the API endpoints to interact with it using Postman.
+We need to build the *data structures* and create the API endpoints to interact with it using [Hoppscotch](https://hoppscotch.io/) (recommended) or Postman.

 ## 🌱 How to start this project